ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/create.md

 ## Categories Tab

-You may assign one of multiple (depending on [channel preference](control-panel/channels.md#categories-tab)) categories to your entry from the [category groups](control-panel/categories.md) associated with the channel.
+You may assign one or multiple (depending on [channel preference](control-panel/channels.md#categories-tab)) categories to your entry from the [category groups](control-panel/categories.md) associated with the channel.

-Each associated category group will be rendered as separate set of checkboxes, or - if multiple selections are not allowed - as set of radio buttons.
-Selecting a category from a group can also be set as required for channel.
+Each associated category group will be rendered as a separate set of checkboxes.
+If multiple selections are not allowed they will render as a set of radio buttons.
+Selecting a category from a group can also be set as required for the channel.

-Additionally, a "Manage Categories" toggle is provided, which allows the user to add, edit or reorder categories in the group.
+Additionally, a "Manage Categories" toggle is provided which allows the user to add, edit or reorder categories within the group.

 ![Publish Form - Categories](_images/cp-entry-categories-tab.png)